zhdovelie/heroku-vless/README.md

 This project is not suitable for long-term use over the wall.

 For security reasons, please use cdn instead of custom domain names to achieve VLESS+WS+TLS.

+It is forbidden to promote this project on any website!!!!